PragTob/measuree/README.md

 * The UI is mostly for reading, of **possibly a lot of data** also **old data isn't submitted often** (aka it's unusualy to get data for a day or 2 ago, or even last hour) hence the decision was made to cache the averages instead of calculating them dynamically
 * Refresh for new data doesn't need to be immediate/automatic and a manual refresh is enough, hence no websocket updates were implemented
 * We do not need to account for special time zone shenanigans, such as the time zones in India being off by half an hour.
-* The metric of a given measurement does not change (---> we don't need to go and update the average cache for the old value)
+* The metric of a given measurement does not change (---> we don't need to go and update the average cache for the old value).
+Generally speaking, as there is no interface to update measurements right now, the update use case wasn't a main concern.

 ## Note-worthy
 * Too much noise in the graphs?
 Be mindful that you **can deactivate the display of certain metrics** by clicking on the list of metrics to the right!